hankshyu/RISC-V_MAC/docs/README.md

 Although running one detection and addition in parallel would acclerate the calculation, the hardware area grows significantly if the input bits grew wider.
 Another disadvantage of calculating the leading ones beforehand is the polarity of the additon is not yet determined, the hardware must incorporate the sign of the sum to calculate the correct amount of leading ones.
 An easy solution is to only implement parts of the LZA component.
 Despite the fact that it would only operate when the sum is calculated, leading to a slower design.
 The lightweight leading one detector could assume the input is always positive, since the output of the EACAdder is always positive.
 By taking the advantage of the know polarity, our design uses much smaller area and simplier algorithm to achieve the correct result with great scalbility.

 ### 3.5 Rounder
-Since floating point has a fixed sized mantissa, bits that are less significant would be naturally truncated during the operation.
-For user to freely select their desired rounding mode, we must add extra bits called guard bit, round bit and sticky bit during arithmatic calculations. [*13] explains why a guard bit is necessary to ensure the rounding works correctly.
+Since floating point has a fixed sized mantissa, bits that are less significant would be naturally truncated during calculation.
+For user to freely select their desired rounding mode, we must add extra bits named guard bit, round bit and sticky bit during arithmatic calculations.
+[29] explains why a guard bit is necessary to ensure the rounding works correctly.

-RISCV "F" standard Extension supports 5 rounding modes: RNE, RTZ, RDN, RUP and RMM.
-IEEE754-2008[*14] clearly defines the behaviour of rounding toward a directed orientation, which is how RTZ, RDN and RUP operate. [*8] provided an easy way of implementation, simplefies 3 rounding mode into two: RI and RZ.
+RISCV "F" standard Extension [1] supports 5 rounding modes: RNE, RTZ, RDN, RUP and RMM.
+IEEE 754-2008 [2] clearly defines the behaviour of rounding toward a directed orientation, which is how RTZ, RDN and RUP operate.
+[25] provided an easy way of implementation, simplefies 3 rounding mode into two: RI and RZ.
 RNE and RMM are a bit trickier, the floating point number nearest to infinty precise result is given.
 If the distance between two nearest floating-point are equally near, RNE delivers the one with and even least significant digit, where RMM delivers the larger magnitude.
-They are named as roundTiesToEven and roundTiestoAway in IEEE754-2008[*14].
+They are named as roundTiesToEven and roundTiestoAway in IEEE754-2008.

 The floating-point control and status register in RISC-V also holds the accrued exception flags, NV, DZ, OF, UF and NX.
 In the MAC dataflow, DV would never be raised so only 4 exception flags are judged in our design.
 Overflow and underflow flags are pretty intuitive.
 NV flag will be raised if any invalid operation take place.
-IEEE754-2008 7.2 [*14] lists invalid operations that shall be detected.
+IEEE754-2008 7.2 [2] lists invalid operations that shall be detected.
 NX flag stands for inexact, it would fire if the calculated result of our design does not equal to the absolute answer.
 By checking the contamination of the sticky bits, we could judge whether the flag shall be raise.

 IEEE754-2008 also defined the default exception handling methods that we must obey.
 The job is also done by the rounder because rounding mode could potentially affect the way underflow or overflow represents.
 For example, RTZ carries positive overflow to the format's largest finite nubmer while RUP carries to positive infinity.
 After all the adjustments, the output from the rounder drives the output of the MAC module.